Keynotes • May 23, 2018

 And these inner critic parts often just go about this in a kind of robotic fashion, in a way where they’re not in control.
 They don’t realize the pain that their criticism is actually causing, not just the exile but to the whole self-system.
 Making them aware of the truth of the pain that they’re causing by holding on to that strategy is the first necessary step to changing that protector part, that inner critic part.

-So, I got this great quotation from [INAUDIBLE 00:50:50] on this dynamic, of the true self taking leadership from the critic part.
-Okay, so quoting [INAUDIBLE 00:50:56] here.
+So, I got this great quotation from Jay Earley on this dynamic, of the True Self taking leadership from the critic part.
+Okay, so quoting Jay Earley here.
 “In childhood you are attacked, rejected or shamed for some reason.
-Now, from the place of your true self, you can explain to the critic the current situation is different.”
+Now, from the place of your True Self, you can explain to the critic the current situation is different.”

 “You are no longer vulnerable or dependent like a child.
 You are autonomous and no longer under the power of your parents or your abusers.
 You have many strengths and capacities as an adult that you didn’t have as a child.
 Maybe you are more grounded and centered.
 You may be more assertive, more perceptive about interpersonal situations, better able to support yourself financially and so on.”